SPbSAT/simplifier/README.md

 - Compiled `ABC` executable located at `third_party/abc/abc`;

-In the other sections of this README it will be assumed, that all shell commands are executed within python environment, with `abc` and `simplify` executables available at paths specified above.
+In the other sections of this README it will be assumed, that all shell commands are executed in the environment with python dependencies, with `abc` and `simplify` executables available at the paths specified above.

 ### All-in-one command